 A Leafy Wall of Fruit.
-Save Space, Increase Your Yield and Extend the Growing Season with Espalier Fruit Trees
+Save Space, Increase Yields, and Extend the Growing Season with Espalier Fruit Trees

 Espalier is the ancient practice of training plants – typically trees, shrubs, or vines – against a two-dimensional surface such as a wall or trellis.
-The result is a compact, flat tree or shrub that conserves space and produces consistent and easily managed fruit.
+The result is a compact, two-dimensional plant that conserves space and produces consistent and easily managed fruit.

-One of the biggest advantages of espalier fruit trees is that they conserve a tonne of space.
-A typical fruit tree with a 10-foot spread would have a footprint close to 80 square feet.
-The same espalier tree would barely take up 10 square feet of space.
-Yes, espalier trees tend to be smaller but this technique allows you to fit multiple varieties in your yard while maintaining plenty of open space.
+One of the most significant advantages of espalier fruit trees is that they conserve a tonne of space.
+A typical fruit tree with a 10-foot radius would have a footprint close to 314 square feet.
+The same espalier tree, trained to grow 10-feet on either side of its trunk would only occupy 20 square feet!
+Yes, espalier trees tend to be smaller, but this technique also allows you to fit multiple varieties in your yard while maintaining plenty of open space.

 Training fruit trees along the fences of my backyard allowed me to plant more than a dozen different varieties in a 33 by 50-foot space.

-As one can imagine, picking a 2-dimentional fruit tree is quite easy – pick a branch, start on one end, and work your way to the other.
-It’s also relatively easy to maintain the height of a trained tree so you can keep it as tall or at short as you’d like.
+As one can imagine, picking a 2-dimensional fruit tree is quite easy – working your way horizontally branch by branch.
+It’s also relatively easy to maintain the height of a trained tree so you can keep it as tall or as short as you’d like.
 With a clear view of all the fruit, harvesting the fruit from a well-trained tree takes minutes.

 By planting fruit trees close to a specially built wall with high thermal mass and southern exposure, a microclimate is created that allows the cultivation of Mediterranean fruits in temperate climates, such as those of Northern France, England, Belgium and the Netherlands.